Skip to main content

 • The speed limit in school zones is 30 to 40 km/h on weekdays from September to June, from 8 a.m. to 5 p.m., unless posted otherwise.

-• School zone traffic violations are viewed as more severe than similar offences in other areas and can significantly impact your Ontario car insurance.
+• School zone traffic violations are viewed as more severe than similar offences and can significantly impact your Ontario car insurance.

 What are the fines for driving violations in school zones?